suminb/interview-questions/README.md

 Then here we go.
 You made all the way through the final round of your hiring process and you were invited to an on-site interview.
 You are standing in front of a big whiteboard.
-Your interviewer is asking you to write some code to merge two lists of sorted intergers.
-It is supposed to be an *easy* problem, but writing code on a whiteboard without syntax highlighting, without auto-complete, without any assist from a compiler or an interpreter whatsoever is a completely different experience when compared to writing code with a highly advanced integrated development environment (IDE) that reads your mind to write as much as half of the code on your behalf.
+Your interviewer is asking you to write some code to merge two lists of sorted integers.
+It is supposed to be an *easy* problem, but writing code on a whiteboard without syntax highlighting, without auto-complete, without any assistance from a compiler or an interpreter whatsoever is a completely different experience when compared to writing code with a highly advanced integrated development environment (IDE) that reads your mind to write as much as half of the code on your behalf.

 <a href="https://imgflip.com/i/2cuu5x">
   <img src="https://github.com/suminb/interview-questions/raw/master/joker.jpg" title="made at imgflip.com"/>
 </a>

-I recently had a number of job interviews with different companies.
+I recently had serveral job interviews with different companies.
 Some interviews went well, others were a bit more challenging than they are supposed to be.
 I've got a few offers and one rejection so far.
-Some are still in-progress and one of them is highly likely going to turn out as a rejection.
+Some are still in progress and one of them is highly likely going to turn out as a rejection.

 I was very lucky that one of the companies that I had an interview with gave me detailed feedback.
-They shared comments from each of four interviewers, which is very unusual.
-In essence, they had positive evaluation on the behavioral interview (communication skills, personality, cultural fit, leadership, etc.) and the system design interview (designing scalable systems at extreme sizes), but they had some doubts about my coding abilities.
+They shared comments from each of the four interviewers, which is very unusual.
+In essence, they had a positive evaluation of the behavioral interview (communication skills, personality, cultural fit, leadership, etc.) and the system design interview (designing scalable systems at extreme sizes), but they had some doubts about my coding abilities.
 Regardless of the outcome,